 An elementary study of discrete mathematics as it relates to computer science.
 Topics include functions, proof techniques, sets, algebra, summation, number systems, logic, Boolean algebra, probability, combinatorics, and graph theory.

-Prerequisite: A grade of C- or better in MAT-1013 or a passing score on the Trigonometry Proficiency Examination.
+Prerequisite: A grade of C- or better in MAT-1013 or a trigonometry subscore of 40 or higher on the ALEKS Mathematics Placement Exam.